uoy-ads/ads-data-catalogue-docs/docs/Section-2_Map_Where.md

   <figcaption>Cluster icons used to represent groups of resources on the Map</figcaption>
 </figure>

 Clusters icons denote locations where multiple resources can be found.
-The different colours indicate the total number of resources: blue = 1-10, yellow = 11-99 and red 100+ resources.
+The different colours indicate the total number of resources: green  = 1-10, red = 11-99 resources.

 ![Multiple pins (expanded view) on the map](../assets/12-Multiple-pins.png)